 Chopstick Making

-Make Your Own Chopsticks: A Taste of Woodworking is a unique, hands-on woodcrafting experience where participants are taught how to safely use a Japanese hand plane and guided through the chopstick shaping process with custom designed, hand built wooden jigs and fixtures.
+Handcrafting Chopsticks: A Taste of Woodworking is a unique, hands-on woodcrafting experience where participants are taught how to safely use a Japanese hand plane and guided through the chopstick shaping process with custom designed, hand built wooden jigs and fixtures.
 Participants can personalize their bespoke pair of chopsticks with a laser engraving of their choice.

 Through stories of dining cultures from different countries, this workshop explores the chopstick design process in a way that stimulates deeper cultural understanding and illustrates how a simple utensil can actually act as a manifestation tool towards cultivating community and connection.
 Participants are encouraged to reflect inward as they customize and shape their chopsticks to better align with the lifestyle they wish to embody moving forward.